J. Lo's best pop culture moments

 The best of J. Lo

 Two decades after the release of her debut album, Jenny from the block is better than ever.
-With the recent release of Hustlers, Jennifer Lopez hit a career-high opening weekend and has already begun to generate major Oscar buzz for her dynamic portrayal of a stripper-turned-scammer.
+At the age of 50, Jennifer Lopez collected raves for her performance as a stripper-turned-scammer in 2019's Hustlers, then headlined the Super Bowl halftime show — all in the space of a few months.
 Here are the legendary multihyphenate’s best pop culture moments, from her Fly Girl days to the present.

 In Living Color

 Lopez kicked off her career on In Living Color, where she was one of the sketch-comedy series' Fly Girls from 1991 to 1993.